-Monthly Recurring Revenue (MRR) is the amount of money a business gets from its subscription customers, recognized on a monthly basis.
-Any business is interested in how much revenue they generate each month, but not every business has a recurring revenue model.
+Monthly recurring revenue (MRR) is the amount of money a business gets from its subscription customers, recognized on a monthly basis.
+Every business is interested in how much revenue they generate each month, but not all businesses have a recurring revenue model.

-A recurring revenue model is one where the customer pays in installments over the period of a contract; or where they pay once (usually at the start of the contract term) but for financial reporting purposes, the revenue is recognized at intervals over the duration of the service.
+In a recurring revenue model, the customer usually pays in installments over the period of a contract.
+Sometimes they pay once (usually at the start of the contract term) but for financial reporting purposes, the revenue is recognized at intervals over the duration of the service.

 Though MRR is an important metric for every SaaS business, some prioritize it more than others.
-A startup targeting rapid user growth may, for instance, be willing to forgo revenue (and so MRR) in the short term.
+A startup targeting rapid user growth may, for instance, prioritize user volume over MRR in the short term.

-Likewise, a company that is looking to diversify into new services may take a hit on their MRR as they focus away from their current subscribers to new ones.
-While for established SaaS businesses with a stable subscriber base, MRR will be a key metric of success.
+Another example could be a company that is looking to launch in a new market - they may choose to take a hit on their MRR to focus on acquiring new subscribers.
+For SaaS businesses that are looking to scale an existing subscriber base, MRR is a key metric of success.

-MRR is not a ‘Generally Accepted Accounting Principle’ (GAAP) metric, and so there is no single way to calculate it.
-The most straightforward way to calculate MRR, though, is the monthly value of a subscription multiplied by the number of subscribers.
+There is no single way to calculate MRR but the most straightforward way is by multiplying the monthly value of a subscription with the number of subscribers.

 500 customers, paying $10 per month = an MRR of $5,000